cihai/cihai/doc/design-and-planning/2017/spec.rst

 CJK datasets made available by cihai and contributors should follow, a yet to be determined, standard for keeping data conserved, readily available and sustainable.

+Standards
+"""""""""

+The initial consideration, since 2013, was datasets would follow `Data Packages`_.

+In place of Data Packages, a simpler, and more lax guideline and alone with python interfaces may be considered.
+This determination is pending further review of datasets.

+In place of frictionlessdata's data package libraries, cihai may option for a simpler, yet more powerful system for making tabular data.

 .. _data_liberation: